EU leaves military training in Mali suspended, stops short of ending mission - NewsBreak

 EU leaves military training in Mali suspended, stops short of ending mission

-BRUSSELS (Reuters) -The EU will leave its military training mission in Mali suspended, but will not terminate it for the time being, the bloc’s top diplomat Josep Borrell said on Tuesday.
+BRUSSELS, May 17 (Reuters) - The EU will leave its military training mission in Mali suspended, but will not terminate it for the time being, the bloc's top diplomat Josep Borrell said on Tuesday.

 "We decided to reaffirm our decision of suspending operational training ..., but we are not canceling this mission," the European Union's foreign policy chief told reporters in Brussels after a meeting of the bloc's defence ministers.